LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ### Documentation

-In order to provide comprehensive documentation for the enduser, the source code is documented using Python-*docstrings* [@PythonDocstringReference] and the Python type annotations.
+In order to provide comprehensive documentation for the enduser, the source code is documented using Python-\href{https://peps.python.org/pep-0257/}{Docstrings} and the Python type annotations.
 The use of type annotations also simplifies further development, as modern (+ide)s can more reliably display possible methods to the user as an assistance. \ref{lst:pydocstring}

 ```python {#lst:pydocstring caption="Documentation using Python docstring example"}